orYoffe/auto-test/README.md

 ## Validation

-To validate that auto-test is working correctly, you can use the provided validation script:
+To validate that test-gen is working correctly, you can use the provided validation script:

 ```bash
 npm run validate